 As the sixth generation born on my father's 21,000+ acre cattle ranch on the Wyoming-Colorado border, cows were always a staple in my life.
 In fact, it was at a cattle show as teenagers that my husband, Ian, and I met.
 With a shared love of cows, passion for entrepreneurship and commitment to making a living solely in agriculture, we moved to our 356-acre Lawrence County ranch in 2015.

-We've responsibly raised each beef animal since birth, know its health history, pedigree and diet.
+We've responsibly raised or locally sourced each animal, we know its health history, pedigree and diet.
 For years, we've filled our own freezer with beef from the ranch and now we want to fill yours!

 When you purchase rancher-raised Blue Silo Beef, your money stays local, right here in the Ozarks.
 The beef is flash frozen at the height of freshness at our Ozarks area processor and ready for your freezer.
-Buying in bulk makes putting premium beef on your table affordable for your family!
+Choosing to invest in local beef makes dinner delicious and keeps your food dollar in the local community!